-The Department had a staff compliment of eight (8) members, as shown in the table below (Staff Compliment).
+The Department had a staff complement of eight (8) members, as shown in the next below (Staff Complement).
 There was a further justified engagement of two interns (part of the corporate social responsibility strategy) Payroll and Communications graduates to assist with compliance in the department and pilot the communications function respectively.